 When I boarded the flight to Dubai, never did I dream I’d find myself in a spot like Ski Dubai!
 Given that my hometown of Boston had its snowiest winter in history this past year, it’s comical that I flew to a 100-degree desert halfway across the world see a simulation of the cold we battled in Boston… but it’s kind of touching, too.
 It makes me realize that we humans crave a variety of experience, from hot to cold, including all things in between — especially penguin snuggles!

 Planning your travels?
-I’ve done the search for you, so you can just click here for Dubai hotel options, and here for Dubai flight deals.
-If you enjoyed this article, consider using those links, as I receive a small commission to support this site at no extra cost to you.
+I’ve done the search for you, so you can just click here for Dubai hotel options.
+If you enjoyed this article, consider using that link, as I receive a small commission to support this site at no extra cost to you.
 Thanks, and happy travels!

 I was a guest of Ski Dubai, but all opinions and penguin snuggles are my own.